 University of Louisville has the same tuition for international students as for those from out of state.

-Room and board at University of Louisville is $9,754 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $4,514.
+Housing and campus dining at University of Louisville costs $11,190 a year.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the school dining halls.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Louisville undergrads use financial aid to to cover the cost of tuition.
-In 2021, 6,973 of the 15,927 undergrads enrolled received financial aid.
-University of Louisville meets 56 percent of the demonstrated financial need for undergraduates.
+In 2022, 6,694 of the 15,927 undergrads enrolled received financial aid.
+University of Louisville meets 57% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $13,255 a year.
-Around 55 percent of University of Louisville undergrads take out student loans to cover any remaining costs.
-University of Louisville graduates who have student loans graduate with an average of $25,324 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $14,475 a year.
+Around 54% of University of Louisville undergrads take out student loans to cover any remaining costs.
+University of Louisville graduates who have student loans graduate with an average of $26,468 of student loan debt.

 The average debt for each loan type varies.